markdaniel1982/ttlf_pp1/README.md

 In my css stylesheet, I had put the incorrect number in an rbga element for transparency.
 The value of 255 was corrected to 1

 Throughout the project, I was checking the responsivity for smaller devices, debugging using devtools in Chrome and adjusting any elements accordingly.
 The main issue i had was the positioning of the hero text on the home page, which was sitting too low on smaller devices.
 This was fixed with a media query to reposition the element when viewed on a mobile phone.

+#### Unresolved Bugs
+One difficult issue I found was that my background image wasnt showing at all when the site was deployed to github pages.
+After extensive searching online, the only fix I was able to find that worked, was to change the link in the style sheet so it was pointing externally to the image within my github.
+Obviously, this is far from ideal. and I will continue to search for a more permanent fix.
 _____

 ## Deployment